Arnolds Keys Charity Page

 All of the staff participate in fundraising activities but we also try and run one or two public events to try and tease all those last pennies out!

-We don’t want to stop there, we'd like to go from strength to strength and hope to raise even more in 2020.
+We don’t want to stop there, we very much hope to raise even more in 2021.

-We are absolutely delighted to be supporting Priscilla Bacon Hospice as our Charity of the Year and have several fundraising events planned.
+We are absolutely delighted to be continuing our support of Priscilla Bacon Hospice as our Charity of the Year and have several fundraising events planned (taking into account current guidelines).
 More information about the charity is below.